maxbundscherer/a-sdr/docs/i_overview.md

 **This page is about automatic (live) monitoring/reporting of different radio signals and sdr related topics**.
 Unfortunately, this page is under construction and is not complete.
 This page has started on 04-Mar-2022 and there are a lot of things to publish and do.
 So check back from time to time.

 I am starting with publishing FT8-signal maps received with my loop antenna.
-The other day I added the WEFAX-receiving section.
-I am looking forward to a satellite-receiving section and other cool projects.
+I added WEFAX, SSTV (from ISS) and SSTV (from HAM Radio) sections.

 The setup is based on GNU Radio & self-developed tools/software in Python and C++.
 Timestamps are specified in UTC.
 New FT8 data is automatically published every two hours.
 The diagrams with time axis always refer to the last 7 days.
 The *Number of received signals by day* plot is an exception to this.